 He had been renewed in his purpose.
 His heart was indeed pure — pure hate.
 The Flame would either kill him or transform him.
 But either fate was preferable to being a laughingstock.

 So he entered the Flame, and he was indeed transformed.
 He had grown slightly taller and was as well-muscled as any of the heroes of Earth.
-Even his cumbersome Kalanoran fin had transformed; previously it had ranged from one side of his head to the other, but now it ran from front to back.
+Even his cumbersome Kalanoran fin had transformed; previously it had ranged from one side of his head to the other like the stylized corona of a sun, but now it ran from front to back like the hair of the Mohawk tribe of Earth.
 Thanks to this new and formidable physical and burgeoning mystical power, he could no longer be regarded as merely an intellectual villain.

 But that was not enough for him.
 It may have been enough for Babuhutch, but Despero was more ambitious than that ancient Kalanoran had been.